-A “pre-emptive transplant” may also be recommended if a kidney from a live donor is available.
+A “pre-emptive transplant” may also be recommended if a kidney from a living donor is available.
 In a pre-emptive transplant, recipients avoid dialysis and related procedures, receiving a new kidney earlier in their treatment when they are generally healthier.
 According to the National Kidney Foundation, research has found that appropriate patients who receive a transplant earlier in their disease process are more likely to experience better outcomes.
-Kidney transplant may be done alone or with a pancreas transplant for patients with diabetes.

 Preparing for Kidney Transplant Surgery